I'm Roger Hedgecock in for Rush today and tomorrow.

 Well, whatever.

-He was actually in a posture of firing consistent with the testimony of the two border patrol agents.
+He was actually in a posture of firing consistent with the testimony of the two Border Patrol agents.

 Nonetheless, the jury finds guilty.

-Violation of civil rights, discharging the firearm, whatever the charges were, they added up to uh lots of years in the federal penitentiary, federal crime.
+Violation of civil rights, discharging the firearm, whatever the charges were, they added up to lots of years in the federal penitentiary, federal crime.

 Well, you know, whatever that means.

-Are is it a jury of peers?
+Is it a jury of peers?

 You know, this case always comes up, this kind of thing always comes up when you're talking about certain kinds of defendants in this country, OJ or whatever.